psychoinformatics-de/studyforrest-www/src/content/Articles/phase2_recording_started.rst

 :slug: phase2_recording_started

 It is done.
-After quite a few months, numerous pilot scanns, failed attempts, reconsiderations and some despair: we settled on a final acquisition setup for the phase 2 recordings of the project -- full-brain fMRI at 3-Tesla (Philips Achieva 3T dStream, 32ch) with simultaneous eye-gaze tracking at 1000 Hz (SR
+After quite a few months, numerous pilot scans, failed attempts, reconsiderations and some despair: we settled on a final acquisition setup for the phase 2 recordings of the project -- full-brain fMRI at 3-Tesla (Philips Achieva 3T dStream, 32ch) with simultaneous eye-gaze tracking at 1000 Hz (SR